IthronMinya/IthronMinya.github.io/README.md

         return self.network(xb)
 ```

 This network has then been trained on a Kaggle dataset for classifying images of hand symbols for the game, **'Rock, Paper, Scissors'** <a href="#5">[5]</a>.
 The dataset contains a total of 2188 images corresponding to the 'Rock' (726 images), 'Paper' (710 images), and 'Scissors' (752 images) hand gestures and was split in a 70/20/10 ratio between a training-, validation-, and test dataset.
 It was trained for 30 Epochs until we reached 96% accuracy on the validation dataset using gradient descent as an optimizer for this experiment.
+The results for Gradients x Inputs and Integrated gradients were generated with the captum package package for python <a href="#13">[13]</a> and the implementation for Grad-Cam based this <a href="#14">tutorial [14]</a> and adapted to our model.

 First up, here are some of the results we can obtain from our trained network on some of the test dataset's images without any changes to the original images.